tharumbun/cambopedia/src/content/posts/phnom_oudongk.md

 date: 2025-06-22
 categories:
   - "lifestyle-shopping"
-series: ["Cambodian food culture", "Part two"]
+series: ["Cambodian food culture", "02"]
 ---

 At Phnom Oudong (also called Oudong Mountain), there’s a lively street-food scene down at the base, especially near the meditation center and hillside resort.